Gio Urshela

-Giovanny Urshela Salcedo (born October 11, 1991) is a Colombian professional baseball third baseman for the Los Angeles Angels of Major League Baseball (MLB).
-He has previously played in MLB for the Cleveland Indians, Toronto Blue Jays, New York Yankees and Minnesota Twins.
+Giovanny Urshela Salcedo (born October 11, 1991) is a Colombian professional baseball third baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cleveland Indians, Toronto Blue Jays, New York Yankees, Minnesota Twins, Los Angeles Angels, Detroit Tigers, Atlanta Braves, and Athletics.
+Urshela made his MLB debut in 2015 with Cleveland.

-Urshela made his MLB debut with Cleveland in 2015.
-After playing sparingly for Cleveland in 2015 and 2017, he played briefly for Toronto in 2018, before being traded to the Yankees for cash considerations.
-Urshela emerged as a valuable hitter for the Yankees during the 2019 season and was traded to Minnesota before the 2022 season.

 Career

 Cleveland Indians

 Urshela signed with the Cleveland Indians as an international free agent in July 2008.
 He made his professional debut in 2009, playing for the Dominican Summer League Indians and the Arizona League Indians.

 Urshela started the 2014 season with Akron and was promoted to the Columbus Clippers of the Class AAA International League during the season.
 After the 2014 season, the Indians added Urshela to their 40-man roster.
 He was named the Indians' fourth best prospect by MLB.com in 2015.

 Urshela began the 2015 season with Columbus.
 He was called up to the major leagues on June 8, 2015.
 He got his first major league hit, a single, and first major league home run in the same game against the Seattle Mariners on June 11, 2015.
 He spent the entire 2016 season playing with Columbus and in the offseason he played winter baseball in the Venezuelan Professional Baseball League for Águilas del Zulia alongside future Yankees teammate Mike Tauchman.

 Urshela batted .224 in 67 major league games for Cleveland in 2017.
 He opened the 2018 season on the disabled list.
 After completing his rehab assignment in the minors, Urshela was designated for assignment on May 4.
 He had batted .225 in 453 plate appearances for Cleveland.